RandomZ-Spider/Zia-s-BlueStamp-Portfolio/index.md

 </ul> <br>

 <h2>How Components Work Together</h2>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The acrylic plate acts as the base of the car; everything including the servos, Arduino Uno, mini breadboard, L9110 module, universal wheel, and 9V Battery is attatched to it.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The acrylic plate acts as the base of the car; everything including the servos, Arduino Uno, mini breadboard, L9110 module, universal wheel, and 9V Battery is attached to it.
 Whenever a button is pressed on the IR controller, the IR reciever recieves the signal and sends it to the Arduino Uno.
 The Uno then processes the signal and depending on the button pressed, sends a signal to the L9110 module with the specific activation truth table.
 This activates the motors and moves the car.

 <h2>Progress</h2>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For the first milestone, I assembled the whole car and downloaded the necessary software, such as the Arduino library IRRemote and the Processing IDE, to control the car using the IR remote.
 <h2>Challenges Faced</h2>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; I had a few troubles attatching the motors to the acrylic plate as the window for attatchment was very tight and took me a bit to attatch.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; I had a few troubles attaching the motors to the acrylic plate as the window for attachment was very tight and took me a bit to attach.
 I also wasted much time looking for specific standoffs that were missing from my kit that were needed for the universal wheel and ended up having to use slightly longer standoffs.

 <h2>Next Step</h2>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The next step is completing my second milestone: assembling the claw and programming it.<br><br>